kidpaul94/kmr-iiwa-gripkit-cr-plus-l/README.md

     roslaunch (folder_name)_description gazebo.launch

-[Note] Currently, there are bugs in gazebo.launch
+Note: Currently, there are bugs in gazebo.launch